Folklore of the United States: Betsy Ross

 Betsy Ross (January 1, 1752 – January 30, 1836) is widely credited with making the first American flag.
 There is, however, no credible historical evidence that the story is true.
 Research conducted by the National Museum of American History notes that the story of Betsy Ross making the first American flag for General George Washington entered into American consciousness about the time of the 1876 centennial celebrations.
 In the 2008 book The Star-Spangled Banner: The Making of an American Icon, Smithsonian experts point out that accounts of the event appealed to Americans eager for stories about the revolution and its heroes and heroines.
 Betsy Ross was promoted as a patriotic role model for young girls and a symbol of women's contributions to American history.

-Other Revolutionary War heroes who became figures of American folklore include: Benedict Arnold, Benjamin Franklin, Nathan Hale, John Hancock, Walter Butler, John Paul Jones, Banastre Tarleton and Francis Marion.
+Other Revolutionary War heroes who became figures of American folklore include: Paul Revere, Benedict Arnold, Benjamin Franklin, Nathan Hale, John Hancock, Walter Butler, John Paul Jones, Banastre Tarleton and Francis Marion.